RahulRajuPattar/rahulrajupattar.github.io/_posts/2023-10-25-Linear-Algebra-Portfolio-Management.md

 ***Solution***

 Let us denote speed ship in still water  by $x$ and that of river current by $y$.
-Your observation can be now described by following syatem of linear equations:
+Your observation can be now described by following system of linear equations:

 $$
 \begin{aligned}